 Rise in dengue cases reported in Tamil Nadu, West Bengal, Punjab, Jammu and Kashmir

-While 52 people have died of the disease in Tamil Nadu this year, increasing numbers of infections in West Bengal’s North 24 Paragans district cause panic.
+While 52 people have died of the disease in Tamil Nadu this year, increasing numbers of infections in West Bengal’s North 24 Parganas district caused panic.

 A rise in dengue cases have been reported across the country in the past few days.